Inpatient Overflow Management with Proximal Policy Optimization: Transition Dynamics under Randomized Policy

-where $a_j,d_j$ denote the number of arrivals from class $j$ customers and the number of departures from pool $j$ between epoch $h$ and the next epoch $h'$, respectively.
-From the assumptions on the arrivals and departures in Section~\ref{Subsec: queue}, $a_j$ is a realization from the random variable $A_j^h$, which follows $Poi\big( \int_{h}^{h'}\lambda_j(s)ds \big)$; and $d_j$ is a realization of the random variable $D_j^h$, which follows $Bin(y_j,p_j^h)$.
-Here, $p_j^h$ represents the probability of a to-be-discharged patient who is still in hospital at epoch $h$ and will be discharged between $h$ to $h'$:
+\textit{Non-midnight epochs ($h\ne 0$).} From the assumptions on the arrivals and departures in Section~\ref{Subsec: queue}, the number of arrivals, denoted as $a_j$, is a realization from the random variable $A_j^h$, which follows $\text{Poi}\big( \int_{h}^{h'}\lambda_j(s)ds \big)$; and the number of departure, denoted as $d_j$, is a realization of the random variable $D_j^h$, which follows $\text{Bin}(y_j,p_j^h)$.
+Here, $p_j^h$ represents the probability of a to-depart patient who is still in hospital at epoch $h$ and will be discharged between $h$ to $h'$:

 where $F_j(h)$ is the CDF for the discharge time.